 The enemy has not so marred the world of God’s creation that there are not many fine treasures left: wonderful things that are true, noble, just, pure, lovely, and of good report.
 These we must seek out and learn to enjoy reflecting on.

 David invites us to experience God’s goodness firsthand.
 “Oh, taste and see that the Lord is good.”
-We can debate the theoretical pros and cons of divine goodness for months and not learn as much about it as there is to be learned in one day of actual walking with God.
+We can debate the theoretical pros and cons of divine goodness for months and not learn as much about it as in one day of actual walking with God.

 On the farm, what we “reap” is in proportion to how bountifully we have “sown.”
 We should not be surprised that this principle is also valid in the spiritual realm, a realm where the consequences happen to be much greater because they are eternal.